article_image

 2. The Tourism Campaign

 The term faded for a while but was resurrected in the 1970s by the New York Convention and Visitors Bureau as part of a tourism campaign to revitalize and rebrand the city.
 It was a time when New York faced economic hardships, and the positive, vibrant imagery of a big, juicy apple was seen as a way to entice visitors and boost morale.
+This campaign, and the audience's response to it, played a crucial role in shaping the city's image.

 Photo: [peterhermesfurian] © 123RF.com